Resources for planning and IPV introduction

 Vaccine management encompasses activities related to the handling of vaccines at the country level from the moment they arrive till the moment they are used.
 It includes ensuring sufficient storage volume; appropriate temperature monitoring; maintaining standards of buildings, equipment and vehicles; and vaccine delivery systems.

-These materials support the training of front-line health workers in skills needed to effectively communicate with parents and caregivers about polio, IPV and multiple injections.
-Materials include key messages and FAQs, slide presentations and job aids.
+The following materials are available to support the training of front-line health workers in skills needed to administer IPV and communicate with caregivers and communities about polio and IPV.
+Materials include resources for training sessions, guides for facilitators, key messages and frequently asked questions.

 Communications and social mobilization

 Strong communications and social mobilization planning are critical to support community acceptance of IPV.
-When done effectively, they can ensure that health workers and caregivers understand the importance and safety of IPV and multiple injections.
+When done effectively, they can ensure that health workers and caregivers understand the importance and safety of IPV (and multiple injections, if the case).